The Labyrinth

 This is the most enjoyable book I have read this year.
 Thanks again to the wonderful staff at Candelo Books for the recommendation.

 An Indigenous mother and daughter travel to the UK for a literary tour that introduces the mother, Della, to Sherlock Holmes, Virginia Woolf, DH Lawrence, the Brontë sisters, Dickens, Jane Austen and others, most of whom she only knows through television shows.
 Her daughter, Jasmine, is a trainee lawyer; for her, literature has been a life-long comfort.
-She was only three when her sister … Read more »
+She was only three when … Read more »

 Shuggie Bain